 The good news is there’s a less expensive option.
 Many beneficiaries that go on Medicare early due to a disability choose a Medicare Advantage plan.
 Upon their 65th birthday, they re-evaluate their situation during their second Medigap Open Enrollment Period upon turning 65.

 Medicare Advantage plans are the same price and benefit level regardless of age, gender, or other factors that cause the Medigap prices to vary.
-These will give an affordable option that will protect you from the unpredictable costs associated with having Original Medicare only.
+These will give you an affordable option to protect you from the unpredictable costs of having Original Medicare only.

-While this doesn’t sound like a lot, it does help ensure you do not have uncapped medical bills as the Part B coinsurance does not have a cap.
+While this doesn’t sound like a lot, it does help ensure you don’t have uncapped medical bills, as the Part B coinsurance does not have a cap.

-Plan A doesn’t cover the Part A and Part B deductibles, excess charges, skilled nursing coinsurance or co-pay, or foreign travel.
+Plan A doesn’t cover the Part A and Part B deductibles, Part B excess charges, skilled nursing coinsurance or copay, or foreign travel.

-Plan A will range between $110 and $130 for most beneficiaries.
-A few factors will dictate the actual cost as age, gender, smoking, and location.
+The monthly premium for this Medigap policy will range between $110 to $130 for most beneficiaries.
+A few factors will dictate the actual cost: age, gender, smoking, and location.

 Who chooses Medicare Supplement Plan A?

-Plan A is best for beneficiaries that are not worried about the Medicare deductibles, excess charges, skilled nursing coinsurance, and do not travel outside of the United States.
+Plan A is best for beneficiaries who aren’t worried about deductibles, excess charges, or skilled nursing coinsurance and don’t travel outside the United States.

 How to Get Help Comparing Medigap Plan A Rates

-We can help explain all the details and costs associated with Medicare Supplement plans.
-No matter how old you are, we can help.
+Our licensed insurance agents can help explain all the details and costs associated with Medicare Supplement plans.
+No matter how old you’re, we can help.
 We can assist with the pricing and enrollment of Medigap plans for you.

-If you determine that Medicare Advantage is the right path for you, we can assist with coverage available in your area.
+Suppose you determine that Medicare Advantage is the right path for you.
+In that case, we can assist with coverage available in your area.
 No matter the need, we can help.
 Give us a call or fill out our online rate form, and one of your licensed representatives will assist you.